 Ready, Set, Hike!

-Cordova’s Chugach National Forest is truly a hiker’s paradise, with sixteen trails covering 35 miles of hiking, all with spectacular Alaskan wildlife and scenery.
+Cordova’s Chugach National Forest is truly a hiker’s paradise, with sixteen exceptionally well-maintained trails covering 35 miles of hiking.
 The District is nestled between the Copper River Delta and the southeastern end of Prince William Sound and covers approximately 2.3 million acres.
-Beauty and adventure surrounds this magnificent place.
-Hiking through this temperate rain forest is a dream.
-From easy going flat stream side trails, to towering forest and mountain peak adventures, Cordova’s many trails share one important thing in common: the trail heads are each easily accessible via car from the Copper River Scenic Highway.
-Before you take off into the woods for a day of hiking check with either the Cordova Visitor Center or the USFS Cordova Ranger District for the most current trail conditions.
-Be sure to pack for the weather, let someone know where you are going and don’t forget your camera.
-Vista’s abound!
+Hiking through this temperate rain forest is a dream, with amazing Alaskan scenery and wildlife all around.
+From easy going boardwalks and flat stream side trails to towering forest and mountain peak adventures, there is a trail for all ages and ability levels.
+Cordova’s many trails all share one important thing in common: the trail heads are each easily accessible via car from the Copper River Scenic Highway.
+Before you take off into the woods for a day of hiking check with either the Cordova Visitor Center (907-424-7260) or the USFS Cordova Ranger District (907-424-7661) for the most current trail conditions.
+Be sure to pack for the weather and don’t forget your camera.
+Vistas abound!

-Backpacking on the Forest requires a little more forethought.
+Backpacking requires a little more forethought.
 You should pack carefully, planning for all eventualities, including the possibility of your trip being a little longer than anticipated.
 Always let someone else know where you are headed and when you plan to come back.
-Don’t assume that the cabin you are headed to is vacant.
-Always properly rent the cabin via the USFS site.
-Trail maps are available at the visitor center as well as the ranger district.
+Don’t assume that the cabin you are headed to is vacant; always properly rent the cabin via the USFS website.
+Trail maps are available at the Chamber Visitor Center at 404 First Street as well as the USFS office at 612 Second Street.
 Here are some of our favorite hikes around Cordova:

 Perhaps one of the best hikes around Cordova begins right in town.
 From the Forest Service offices, you can follow signs up Council Ave. to the end of 6th street where you’ll find the base of the ski hill.
 In the non-skiing months, this hike is a favorite for all ages.
 You cross muskeg meadows and spruce forest, berry bushes and fireweed blooms as you reach the Midway point.
 Don’t forget to stop often and look back at the amazing views of Orca Inlet.
 When you reach the Midway, you can also gaze in the other direction at Eyak Lake and the Copper River Delta then turn around; or continue up to Top Station and beyond to Eyak Peak.